 So why would the bond market be signaling an increase in inflation?
 The answer is “fiscal stimulus,” which is just a fancy term used to describe all those checks that the government has been mailing out since the beginning of the pandemic.
-So far, the government has approved $5 trillion in stimulus packages to help offset the pandemic’s economic impact, and this does not include President Biden’s proposed infrastructure bill, which could add another $2 trillion to the total.
+So far, the government has approved $5 trillion in stimulus packages to help offset the pandemic’s economic impact, and this does not include President Biden’s proposed infrastructure bill, which could add more than $500 billion to the total.

 Clearly these measures have done, and will continue to do, a great deal to bolster the economy during a very difficult period.
 But as the economy continues to reopen, those trillions of dollars will be chasing all sorts of goods and services that are in limited supply, which can lead to higher prices across the board.
 In other words, economic stimulus does stimulate the economy – sometimes too much.

 What, me worry?

 Given the unprecedented level of stimulus spending, is inflation inevitable?
 To answer this, we should consult the wisdom of the bond market.